 The second method is the net tax debt rates: with this method, you report your turnover and the VAT that has been invoiced to your customers every six months.
 You multiply this figure by the net tax debt rate set by the Tax Administration (AFC).
 The input tax will then be deducted on a flat-rate basis and will not have to be determined.

 Within 60 days after the end of the settlement period, submit the settlement form to the AFC.
 This is the administration you will then pay the tax.
 It is also when you will settle your tax debt.

 If you have a credit balance, the tax office will refund the amount within 60 days of receiving your statement.
-Also note that if the balance in favour of the reporting company is refunded after the 60th day following the day on which the settlement was made, interest at the current rate will be credited for the period from the 61st day to the day of the refund.
+Also note that if the balance in favor of the reporting company is refunded after the 60th day following the day on which the settlement was made, interest at the current rate will be credited for the period from the 61st day to the day of the refund.

 Which settlement period?

 The period in which tax and input tax must be reported depends on the method of settlement of your choice.
-It can be a quarterly period (effective settlement method), a half-yearly period (settlement using the tax liability rate), or a yearly period, when you acquire services from companies that have their headquarters abroad.
+It can be a quarterly period (effective settlement method), a half-yearly period (settlement using the tax liability rate), or a yearly period when you acquire services from companies that have their headquarters abroad.

-Furthermore, it is essential to specify that you are required to keep all the accounting books, supporting documents, business papers and any other accounting documents for a 10-year period: in the event of an audit, you will then be able to provide the inspection body with proof of your statements.
+Furthermore, it is essential to specify that you are required to keep all the accounting books, supporting documents, business papers, and any other accounting documents for a 10-year period: in the event of an audit, you will then be able to provide the inspection body with proof of your statements.